Here is a collection of some of the most common questions I receive.

 I get this question often.
-While I would love to build my Frankencoolers for sale, I’m an older guy with a bad back who can’t stand for the hours necessary to mass produce these things.
-However, I occasionally sell one of my proof-of-concept coolers if I need the room.
+While I really enjoy building these things, I’m an older guy with a bad back who can’t stand for the hours necessary to mass-produce them.
+However, I occasionally sell one of my proof-of-concept coolers if I need the room and during the pandemic, I am building a few Blowbox units for sale.
 When available, they are listed in the ‘Built Coolers’ section in the top menu.

 Why should I go to the trouble to build your cooler when I can just buy something like an Icy Breeze?